MJoergen/x16-assembly-tutorial/Episode_7/README.md

 * Send Key On  => channel starts playing new note.

 ## music\_init
-The initialization code must initialize the four sound channels on the YM2151 chip, including volume (actually attenuation) of each channel, as well as the timbre.
+The initialization code must initialize the five sound channels on the YM2151 chip, including volume (actually attenuation) of each channel, as well as the timbre.
 As I said, I won't go into any details here, but the initalization consists of a number of writes to various registers internal in the YM2151.

-These writes could have been arranged in a number of different ways, including one large table with (address, value) pairs.
-The layout I've chosen makes it easier (I believe) to make changes to the initialization values, as well as providing at least a small amount of documentation for the purpose of each write.

 The initialization routine must initialize the current timeout, which controls when the next note is to be played.
 This again makes use of the kernal function